day8/re-frame/docs/WIP/Flow.md

 you.
 (It invisibly wraps your components in a `reaction` allowing you to be blissfully ignorant of how the magic happens.)

-On the other hand, it is useful to understand exactly how the Reagent Signal graph is wired, because in a minute, when we get to `subscriptions`, we'll be directly using `reaction`, so we might as well bite the bullet here and now ... and, anyway, it is pretty easy...
+On the other hand, it is useful to understand exactly how the Reagent Signal graph is wired.

 ```Clojure
 (defn greet                ;; a component - data in, Hiccup out.